benjaminsnorris/bennorris.com/_posts/2021-09-10-a-piece-of-peace-pizza.md

 I realized that a huge part of my current success is being able to allow multiple emotions to co-exist inside of me.
 In the past, if there was one emotion, particularly a strong one, that was all that my body could handle.
 Joy?
 This is the best day ever.
 Sadness?
 I will never be happy again.
 Fear?
 No rational thought is possible.

-As I went through the intensive outpatient program at the [OCD & Anxiety Treatment Center](https://www.theocdandanxietytreatmentcenter.com), learning to mindfully digest emotions was a life-changing skill for me.
+As I went through the intensive outpatient program at [The OCD & Anxiety Treatment Center](https://bennorris.com/tags/toatc/), learning to mindfully digest emotions was a life-changing skill for me.
 Prior to learning that, I was not able to separate feeling an emotion from my response to that emotion.

 It was similar to learning to resist compulsions.